Sandbox¶

 Expose Sandbox as an MCP Server¶

-Configure the local Sandbox Runtime as an MCP server named sandbox, so it can be invoked by MCP-compatible clients to safely execute command from sandbox via a remote sandbox server http://127.0.0.1:8000.
+Configure the local Sandbox Runtime as an MCP server named sandbox, so it can be invoked by MCP-compatible clients to safely execute commands from the sandbox via a remote sandbox server http://127.0.0.1:8000.

 {